The Menu (2016 film): Plot

 Mak and Lok witness Chim's accident along with many journalists near the scene.
 Although Lok acts fast to discover Chim's mobile phone and to establish her relation with the hostage-taker, Flash Post overtakes Smart Post in sending the push notification of the breaking news.
 Fong decides to gain back click rate by asking Lok to break into the studio and to conduct a live online interview with Tam via a handheld transceiver.
 After Tam discloses the story of her daughter to the public, the interview is cut short by the police.
 Flash Posts Fung (Ben Yeung) and Zhong Kaiqi (Jeana Ho) follow suit but intentionally provoke Tam to make him assault Ko while broadcast live.

 Lok traces the threatening messages in Chim's phone to Ko's father, a Guangzhou tycoon with a close relation with Lo, whom he confronts in person.
 Blaming himself for instigating Tam's action, he questions Fong's order to publish online the secretly-filmed video and instead takes it to the government Information Coordinator (Deon Cheung) to demand Lo's immediate intervention.
 Lo initially refuses, but agrees to send a delegate to negotiate after Fong reveals Ko's uncle is the legislator delaying the law reform regarding double jeopardy.

 The preliminary talk between Tam and Lok as Lo's delegate goes well, and Tam releases four of the hostages.
-However, after seeing the photos of his wife's corpse published by Flash Post, a desperate Tam cuts the connection with the police and sets off the explosives to kill some of the hostages.
-Amidst a public uproar against Flash Post, Zhong resigns from the newspaper and Mak vows to take photojournalism back to the right cause.
+However, after seeing the photos of his wife's corpse published by Flash Post, a desperate Tam cuts the connection with the police and sets off one of the explosives, killing a hostage.
+Amidst a public uproar against Flash Post, Zhong resigns from the newspaper and Fong vows to take photojournalism back to the right cause.
 Smart Posts infographic video goes viral on social media and online forums, and attracts thousands to flood into the streets outside C99 station.
-Half an hour before the deadline, knowing about the mass of people gathering outside in support of him, Tam surrenders to the police.
+Twenty minutes before the deadline, knowing about the mass of people gathering outside in support of him, Tam surrenders to the police.

 Although Smart Post loses in terms of click rates by a narrow margin to Flash Post, whose editor-in-chief has just resigned, Fong is indifferent to this but summarises journalists' attitude with Kevin Kelly's message on the Whole Earth Catalog: "Stay hungry.
 Stay Foolish."